- - - - - - - - - - -

 Testing: GHC testing services are located in the Student Support Center in the HUB.
 The College Placement Test (CPT), GED testing and proctored tests are all provided through testing services.
 Call 538-4099 for testing information.

-Transcript Requests: Grays Harbor College now offers Online Transcript Ordering, which allows current students and GHC alumni to order official transcripts for themselves using the new web service at any time.
-As many transcripts as needed can be ordered using a major credit card for the nominal fee.
+Transcript Requests: Please visit https://www.studentclearinghouse.org to order your transcripts online.
+As many transcripts as needed can be ordered using a major credit card for a nominal fee.

-Note: If you have your student I.D. number and PIN you can access your unofficial transcript directly on the Information Kiosk.
-If you don't have your I.D. number and PIN you may request it in writing from the Admissions and Records Office.
+Note: If you have your student I.D. number and PIN you can access your unofficial transcript directly on the Student Information Kiosk.

 "TRiO" - Student Success & Study Skills: The TRiO Office (Room 1514, 538-4076) provides all sorts of different assistance to students who are new or unfamiliar with the college system.
 The program's activities are designed to increase your academic success at the college and assist you in your transfer to four- year schools.
 Stop by our office and talk with us!